lino-framework/cg/docs/po.rst

         project operator can be :term:`server operator`, :term:`site operator` and :term:`application carrier` in one person.
 In bigger projects these roles can be distributed among independent legal persons.

-    Framework operator

-      The legal or physical person who develops and maintains the :term:`Lino framework` as a :term:`software product` and provides :term:`developer services <developer service>` for it.